-This Slow Cooker Salsa Chicken with Lime and Melted Mozzarella is a new recipe for A Month of Daily Phase One Recipes, and I'm pretty sure this four-ingredient recipe will become a favorite for lots of my readers who like flavorful dishes that use things you usually have in the house.
-But if anyone is looking at the photo and thinking it doesn't look like a slow cooker dish, let me share how it took Jake and me three attempts to come up with this final version of the dish (which we thought was perfect.)
+I’m pretty sure this four-ingredient Slow Cooker Salsa Chicken with Lime and Melted Mozzarella will become a favorite for lots of my readers who like flavorful dishes that use things you usually have in the house.
+But if anyone is looking at the photo and thinking it doesn’t look like a slow cooker dish, let me share how it took Jake and me three attempts to come up with this final version of the dish (which we thought was perfect.)

 Simmer two cups salsa on low until it is reduced to one cup.
 (We used Pace Picante Sauce, medium heat, but I’d use mild salsa if you’re making this for kids.)

 Trim four boneless, skinless chicken breasts and cut each one in half lengthwise.
 (I save the trimmings to make homemade chicken stock.)

 Spray the slow cooker with non-stick spray and arrange chicken in a single layer.
 Season with salt and fresh ground black pepper.

 Mix the reduced salsa with the lime juice and pour over the chicken.

 Cook for 60-90 minutes on high, or until the chicken is cooked through.
 (Cooking time doesn’t have to be exact for this, but I wouldn’t go much more than 2 hours or the chicken will start to shred apart.
 If your slow cooker is on the hot side, it might be done in one hour.

 Spray a small casserole dish with non-stick spray, then use a slotted turner to lift the chicken pieces out and arrange in one layer in the dish.

 Then use a slotted spoon to scoop out the thicker parts of the salsa and dish it over the chicken, leaving the more watery salsa in the slow cooker.